LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IT_System_Attack_Case_Study/Kypo_Locust 3302_Challenge_Blackcat_CTF/Kypo_Locust 3302_Challenge_Blackcat_CTF.md

-# Write Up of KYPO Locust 3302 Challenge of Blackcat_CTF
+# CTF Challenge Write Up :  KYPO Locust 3302 Challenge of Blackcat

 **Design Purpose** : In the previous article *[How to Deploy KYPO_CRP on OpenStack-YOGA](https://www.linkedin.com/pulse/how-deploy-kypocrp-openstack-yoga-yuancheng-liu-zmjhc)*, I introduced how to deploy KYPO CRP on Open Stack cluster.
 This write-up will focus on the detailed steps of using the KYPO-CRP application and solving practical CTF questions through the KYPO Locust 3302 Challenge which used in the Blackcat CTF [Hacker and Defender Training] developed by Masaryk University’s Cybersecurity.